linguistry/linguistry.github.io/_posts/2022-01-18-auto_transcribe.md

 r = sr.Recognizer()
 ```

+The following function code is modified from https://www.thepythoncode.com/code/using-speech-recognition-to-convert-speech-to-text-python .
 ##### make a function to split the audio file into chunks and apply speech recognition
 ```python
 # split the audio file into chunks